bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 #### Node Application and Information Release

-After the application for a super node is approved, the campaign participants can query their own organization or personal information in the Community Governance Initiative page of the official website of BUMO.
+After the application for a super node is approved, the campaign participants can query their own organization or personal information in the Community Governance Program page of the official website of BUMO.

-The BUMO Foundation will release the campaign information of the contestants on the Community Governance Initiative page of the official website of BUMO.
+The BUMO Foundation will release the campaign information of the contestants on the Community Governance Program page of the official website of BUMO.
 The BUMO Foundation will work together with media resources to timely release relevant news and reports on registration and voting and conduct exclusive interviews with institutions or individuals.

 #### Modification to Node Information